richardanaya/wasm-module/webidl.md

 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Document
-<return> | number | A number representing as result of type boolean
+target | number | A number that represents a handle to a Document *output* | number | A number representing as result of type boolean

 ## `Document_notifyUserGestureActivation(instance)`
 Argument | Type | description